raul-izquierdo/english/sources/vocabulary/The Individual/Wishes Hopes and Expects.md

     ?
 Te deseo un feliz cumpleaños : `I wish you a happy birthday` ?
 Te deseo suerte en el examen : `I wish you luck on the exam`

-hacerse ilusiones = Wishful thinking `It's just wishful thinking to believe that everything will be fine`

 ## Expecting